William Eggleston: 1960s - discovering color photography

+1970s

-Eggleston taught at Harvard in 1973 and 1974, and it was during these years that he discovered dye-transfer printing; he was examining the price list of a photographic lab in Chicago when he read about the process.
+From 1973 to 1974, Eggleston taught at Harvard.
+During these years, whilst examining the price list of a photographic lab in Chicago, he discovered dye-transfer printing.
 As Eggleston later recalled: "It advertised 'from the cheapest to the ultimate print.'
 The ultimate print was a dye transfer.
 I went straight up there to look and everything I saw was commercial work like pictures of cigarette packs or perfume bottles but the color saturation and the quality of the ink were overwhelming.
 I couldn't wait to see what a plain Eggleston picture would look like with the same process.
 Every photograph I subsequently printed with the process seemed fantastic and each one seemed better than the previous one."
-The dye-transfer process resulted in some of Eggleston's most striking and famous work, such as his 1973 photograph entitled The Red Ceiling, of which Eggleston said, "The Red Ceiling is so powerful, that in fact, I've never seen it reproduced on the page to my satisfaction.
+The dye-transfer process resulted in some of Eggleston's most striking and famous work, such as his 1973 photograph The Red Ceiling, of which Eggleston said, "The Red Ceiling is so powerful, that in fact, I've never seen it reproduced on the page to my satisfaction.
 When you look at the dye it is like red blood that's wet on the wall...
 A little red is usually enough, but to work with an entire red surface was a challenge."

 At Harvard, Eggleston prepared his first portfolio, entitled 14 Pictures (1974).

-Eggleston's work was exhibited at MoMA in 1976.
-Although this was over three decades after MoMa had mounted a solo exhibition of color photographs by Eliot Porter, and a decade after MoMA had exhibited color photographs by Ernst Haas, the tale that the Eggleston exhibition was MoMA's first exhibition of color photography is frequently repeated, and the 1976 show is regarded as a watershed moment in the history of photography, by marking "the acceptance of colour photography by the highest validating institution".
+In 1976, Eggleston's work was exhibited at MoMA.
+Although this was over three decades after MoMA had mounted a solo exhibition of color photographs by Eliot Porter, and a decade after MoMA had exhibited color photographs by Ernst Haas, the tale that the Eggleston exhibition was MoMA's first exhibition of color photography is frequently repeated, (Note: Two examples: "[Eggleston] managed to convince [MoMA] to grant him their very first one-man exhibition of color photography" (Jim Lewis, "Kodachrome Moment: How William Eggleston's revolutionary exhibition changed everything", Slate, February 10, 2003); "a controversial but revolutionary exhibition in 1976—MoMA's first solo show to feature color photographs—and a classic accompanying book, William Eggleston's Guide" ("William Eggleston: Democratic Camera, Photographs and Video, 1961–2008", Corcoran Gallery of Art, 2009).)and the 1976 show is regarded as a watershed moment in the history of photography, by marking "the acceptance of colour photography by the highest validating institution".